pkarsy/persist_mqtt/README.md

 - The speed of save() is slow.
 However mqtt seems to be performed asynchronously, so the save() actually returns fast, but the data needs some time (imposed by network latency) to reach the server.
 - **Anyone who has access to the server, can view and change the variables !
 BE WARNED !
 DO NOT USE IT FOR CONFIDENTIAL DATA**
 - if the project does not need an MQTT server or not even network connectivity, the use of this module adds complexity and an unnececary point of failure.
+- Somewhat overengineered.
+A lot more options than the original persist module.

 ## Temporarily use persist_mqtt instead of persist for development